 Tom Daggett OBE and Jem Stephens are continuing to work with the ‘Inspiring Organists’ initiative, via Zoom, concentrating on theory and extended repertoire using video and sound recordings.

 St Paul’s Church of England School – Choir Church

-Tom Daggett is also working with the St Paul’s Church of England School – Choir Church, by providing weekly singing assemblies and other activities online with members of the Choir.
+Tom Daggett OBE is also working with the St Paul’s Church of England Primary School’s ‘Choir Church’ initiative, by providing online weekly singing assemblies and other activities with members of the School’s Choir.